Queen Elizabeth's Funeral Bouquet Includes a Sweet Link to Her Wedding

-Queen Elizabeth II's Funeral Bouquet Includes Touching Link to Her Wedding, Handwritten Note From King Charles
+Queen Elizabeth II's Funeral Bouquet Featured Notes From Prince William, King Charles

 Queen Elizabeth's Funeral Bouquet Featured Flowers From Her Wedd…